The true cost of hire.

 Compliance checks

-Calculator uses April 2026 UK rates: Employer NI 15% above £5,000 Secondary Threshold, Employment Allowance £10,500, NLW (21+) £12.21, NMW 18-20 £10.00, NMW under 18/apprentice £7.55, qualifying pension earnings £6,240 to £50,270, holiday accrual at 5.6 weeks (12.07% method for irregular hours).
+Calculator uses April 2026 UK rates: Employer NI 15% above £5,000 Secondary Threshold, Employment Allowance £10,500, NLW (21+) £12.21, NMW 18 to 20 £10.00, NMW under 18 or apprentice £7.55, qualifying pension earnings £6,240 to £50,270, holiday accrual at 5.6 weeks (12.07% method for irregular hours).
 Educational tool, not payroll software.
 For statutory filing, use HMRC Basic PAYE Tools or a payroll provider.